-Pask saw this potential and began to explore it through his experimental machines, which sought to engage people in conversations [36].
-Influenced by Pask, Negroponte took things a step further, imagining an "architecture machine" able to collaborate with designers in designing.
-He proposed a machine for conversation that would give architects a partner in designing spaces, physical and virtual, literal and metaphorical.
+Pask saw this potential and began to explore it through his experimental machines, which sought to engage people in conversations [31].
+Influenced by Pask, Negroponte went so far as to imagine an "architecture machine" able to collaborate with designers in designing spaces, physical and virtual, literal and metaphorical.
 Such a machine embodied design-as-conversation to enable design-for-conversation.
 In 1967, the idea of the architecture machine gave rise to a research group co-founded by Negroponte.
-Amid the convergence of digital content, digital communication, and computing (including the PC revolution), MIT's Architecture Machine Group set the stage for the MIT Media Lab, which opened in 1985 to house an assortment of new research directions.
+Amid the convergence of digital content, digital communication, and computing (including the PC revolution), MIT's Architecture Machine Group set the stage for the MIT Media Lab, which opened in 1985 to house an assortment of research directions.
 Yet, the original idea of the architecture machine was set aside and remains unrealized.

 We see design-for-conversation as the emergent space of design for the 21st century and aim for it as our goal.
-Whether designing interactive environments as computational extensions of human agency or new social discourses for governing social change, the goal of second-order design is to facilitate the emergence of conditions in which others can design - to create conditions in which conversations can emerge - and thus to increase the number of choices open to all.
+Whether designing interactive environments as computational extensions of human agency or new social discourses for governing social change, the goal of second-order design is to facilitate the emergence of conditions in which others can design - to create conditions in which conversations can emerge - and thus to increase the number of choices for all.

-I shall act always so as to increase the total number of choices. - Heinz von Foerster's Ethical Imperative [48, p.
+I shall act always so as to increase the total number of choices. - Heinz von Foerster's Ethical Imperative [41, p.
 282]